 PublicVPNList methodology

-This page explains how the catalog turns public OpenVPN profiles into visible rows, what the checks measure, what they do not prove, and how server owners or users can request corrections.
+This page explains how the catalog turns public OpenVPN profiles and the new multiprotocol snapshot model into visible rows, what the checks measure, what they do not prove, and how server owners or users can request corrections.
 PublicVPNList is a catalog and measurement layer; it does not operate the listed VPN exit servers.

 How we import profiles